dag4blend Composite Editor

 lod00

-but all other LODs as well.
+but all other LODs (Level of Detail) as well.
 Keep in mind that this significantly slows down the import process and increases the scene’s complexity – useful only when you need to adjust a mesh in a small composite, rather than the position of nodes.
 For example, if you need to reposition a couple of apples so they don’t stick out of a box in a composite, and the apple pile is a single mesh, you still need to update all LODs, not just the first one.

 If a collection named after the composite already exists, it will be cleared